-ARTICLE 13.
+ARTICLE 14.
 FORCE MAJEURE

-13.1 If either Party is rendered unable, wholly or in part, by an event of force majeure to perform or comply with any obligations or conditions of this Agreement, other than the payment for any capacity used , such obligation shall be suspended during the continuance of the inability so caused, and such Party shall suffer no liability or prejudice for its failure to perform its obligations during such periods.
-The term "force majeure" as employed herein shall include but not be limited to the following: (i) physical events such as acts of God, landslides, lightning, earthquakes, fires, storms, floods, washouts, explosions, breakage or accident or necessity of repairs to machinery, wells or equipment or lines of pipe; (ii) weather related events such as low temperatures which cause freezing or failure of wells or lines of pipe; (iii) acts of others such as partial or complete failure or refusal of interconnecting pipelines to receive GAS tendered (to the extent not resulting from LESSOR’s negligent act or omission nor failure of LESSEE’s market), strikes, lockouts or other industrial disturbances, riots, sabotage, insurrections or wars; and (iv) governmental actions such as necessity for compliance with any court order, law, statute, ordinance or regulation promulgated by a governmental authority having jurisdiction, or lack of approved permits and/or environmental approvals (provided applications therefor had been timely and properly filed).
+14.1 If either Party is rendered unable, wholly or in part, by an event of force majeure to perform or comply with any obligations or conditions of this Agreement, other than the payment for any capacity used , such obligation shall be suspended during the continuance of the inability so caused, and such Party shall suffer no liability or prejudice for its failure to perform its obligations during such periods.
+The term "force majeure" as employed herein shall include but not be limited to the following: (i) physical events such as acts of God, landslides, lightning, earthquakes, fires, storms, floods, washouts, explosions, breakage or accident or necessity of repairs to machinery, wells or equipment or lines of pipe; (ii) weather related events such as low temperatures which cause freezing or failure of wells or lines of pipe; (iii) acts of others such as partial or complete failure or refusal of interconnecting pipelines to receive GAS tendered (to the extent not resulting from LESSOR’s negligent act or omission), strikes, lockouts or other industrial disturbances, riots, sabotage, insurrections or wars; and (iv) governmental actions such as necessity for compliance with any court order, law, statute, ordinance or regulation promulgated by a governmental authority having jurisdiction, or lack of approved permits and/or environmental approvals (provided applications therefor had been timely and properly filed).

-13.2 In the event either part is rendered unable to perform, in whole or in part, any obligation set forth herein by reason of an event of Force Majeure, then, provided such party gives notice and reasonably detailed particulars of such event as soon as practicable after the occurrence thereof, such obligations will be suspended to the extent and during the continuance of such Force Majeure.
-The party claiming Force Majeure shall remedy condition as soon as possible with all reasonable dispatch, but Force Majeure shall not excuse any obligation to make payment hereunder or to Balance, provided in Section “5“ above; nor is any party under any duty to settle any strike or labor disturbance other than upon terms within its sole discretion.
+14.2 In the event either part is rendered unable to perform, in whole or in part, any obligation set forth herein by reason of an event of Force Majeure, then, provided such party gives notice and reasonably detailed particulars of such event as soon as practicable after the occurrence thereof, such effected obligations will be suspended to the extent and during the continuance of such Force Majeure.
+The party claiming Force Majeure shall remedy condition as soon as possible with all reasonable dispatch, but Force Majeure shall not excuse any obligation to make payment for capacity used hereunder; nor is any party under any duty to settle any strike or labor disturbance other than upon terms within its sole discretion.

-ARTICLE 14.
+ARTICLE 15.
 LIABILITY: DISPUTE RESOLUTION